apache/airflow/docs/apache-airflow-providers-openlineage/guides/developer.rst

     if __name__ == "__main__":
         dag.cli()

-Note that the ``File`` entity, defined in the example code, is not captured by the lineage event currently as described in the ``important`` box above.

 Conversion from Airflow Table entity to OpenLineage Dataset is made in the following way:
 - ``CLUSTER`` of the table entity becomes the namespace of OpenLineage's Dataset